Language

 6

-Use the currency picker at the top to switch between currencies.
-The calculator adjusts the default amount and formatting to match the selected currency.
+Use the currency picker at the top to switch currencies.
+The default amount and number formatting adjust to suit the currency you choose.

 Eight Pay Frequency Conversions

-Convert between hourly, daily, weekly, bi-weekly (every 2 weeks, 26 periods/year), semi-monthly (twice per month, 24 periods/year), monthly, quarterly, and annual pay.
+Convert in real time between hourly, daily, weekly, bi-weekly (26 periods/year), semi-monthly (24 periods/year), monthly, quarterly, and annual pay.

 Customizable Work Schedule